Free Legal Consultation

 - Improper use of force to extract the baby.

 An experienced medical malpractice lawyer can review your case to determine whether an instance of cerebral palsy was avoidable and whether a lawsuit should be filed.
 The Rhode Island cerebral palsy attorneys of Gemma Law Associates, Inc., have handled many birth injury cases and are familiar with the issues that may arise in a lawsuit.
 A birth injury case can result in the awarding of financial damages to help pay for the highly specialized care, therapy, and challenges of raising a child with cerebral palsy.
-Contact us today at 877-237-4591 or by filling out our online contact form for a case evaluation.
+Contact us today toll free or fill out our online contact form for a case evaluation.